Early Childhood Program

 The Early Childhood program at Bayou Village School consists

 The Early Childhood environment is warm and inviting.
-There are mostly handcrafted toys: wooden blocks homemade from tree branches, silks and cotton cloths encouraging open-ended creative play, cloth dolls, etc. There is also a nature table reflecting the seasons.
+There are mostly handcrafted toys in the classroom: wooden blocks homemade from tree branches, silks and cotton cloths encouraging open-ended creative play, cloth dolls, etc. There is also a nature table reflecting the seasons.
 Each day on the nature walk the children gather new pieces to add to the nature table.

 Rhythm of the Day, Week, and Season